Synopsis

 Clean up leftover work files and directories after a successful build.

-Use an alternate config file instead of the /etc/makepkg.conf default;
+Use an alternate configuration file instead of the /etc/makepkg.conf default.

 -d, --nodeps